-Paul McCartney Debuts New ‘Come Home to You’ Song From LP That Could Arrive Friday
+Paul McCartney Debuts New ‘Come On to Me’ Song From LP That Could Arrive Friday

-Footage has emerged of the Beatles legend debuting a brand new song called "Come Home to You" during his recent surprise show at a small pub in Liverpool.
+Footage has emerged of the Beatles legend debuting a brand new song called "Come On to Me" during his recent surprise show at a small pub in Liverpool.
 "This hasn't been released yet. ...
 It's the first time we played it for anybody," McCartney says before he and his band count into the appealingly choppy rocker.

 Meanwhile, in the middle of a news report about the show and song from The Daily Edition, the reporter states that McCartney will release a new album "this Friday" (apparently meaning June 15).
 There has been no official confirmation of this report yet or any word on the record's title or track listing.